 Call us hard-headed, but we don’t consider helmets optional.
 No matter if you’re a skier or boarder, rookie or veteran, crashing is an occupational hazard on the slopes.
-The best options are also comfortable, stylish, well-ventilated and warm.
+The best options don't just protect your head, they're also comfortable, stylish, well-ventilated and warm.
 Long story short: There’s no reason not to wear one.

-While buying a helmet is a no-brainer, hunting for the right model can be dizzying.
-Thankfully, our test team of hard-charging skiers and snowboarders evaluated 21 of the top helmets at REI, narrowing it down to six of the best helmets for every budget and riding style.
+While buying a ski or snowboarding helmet is a no-brainer, finding for the right model for skiing or snowboarding can be dizzying.
+Fortunately, our test team of hard-charging skiers and snowboarders tested 21 of the top helmets available at REI over several seasons and narrowed down our top-rated helmets for every budget and riding style.

-Before we dive headfirst into our favorite helmets, a quick note: Our testers are real skiers and snowboarders, not crash test dummies.
-We ask them to analyze helmet features like comfort, fit, ventilation, goggle compatibility and so on.
+Before we dive headfirst into our favorite helmets, a quick note: Our testers are real skiers and snowboarders—not crash test dummies.
+We ask them to evaluate helmet features like comfort, fit, ventilation and goggle compatibility.
 We do not ask them to risk life and limb by purposefully putting protective tech to the test.
 As such, when discussing safety features, we rely on third-party data and technical specifications.
-For more info on our testing process, visit our methodology section below.

 The best helmets are the ones that you can wear all day long, all season long and Smith's Vantage Mips® is exactly that.
 It's one of our most popular all-mountain offerings for good reason—the brimmed helmet supplies noteworthy tech, excellent ventilation and comfort bell-to-bell.